fan455/fan455_piano_synthesis/README.md

 # fan455_piano_synthesis
 This is an open-source piano sound synthesis project using physical modelling.
 It currently aims to simulate: (1) linearized strings with vertical, horizontal, longitudinal, rotational vibration; (2) non-linear hammer-string interaction; (3) fully 3D soundboard; (4) coupling between strings and soundboard through the bridge; (5) linearized acoustic wave propagation.
+For more details you can go to the author's working paper [here](https://arxiv.org/abs/2409.03481).

 The core codes are written in Rust, and some pre-processing and post-analysis parts are written in Python.
 The main external dependencies of the codes are: (1) GMSH (both GUI and SDK version) for mesh generation and processing; (2) Intel MKL for solving generalized eigenvalue problems of sparse matrices in the system of vibration equations, using the FEAST algorithm.